DERMARK: A Dynamic, Efficient and Robust Multi-bit Watermark for Large Language Models: Theoretical Analysis

 \subsection{Problem Statement}

-In multi-bit watermarking, the objective is to embed the multi-bit watermark into the LLM-generated text during the LLM inference phase.
-As mentioned previously, instead of directly embedding the watermark into the text, we assign different segments to each bit for embedding.
-Therefore, the embedding of multi-bit watermarks can be divided into two steps: \\ \textbf{Step 1.
-Segmentation:} segment the LLM-generated text per bit for embedding; \\ \textbf{Step 2.
-Embedding:} embed each bit of the watermark into the assigned segment.
+In multi-bit watermarking, the goal is to embed a binary watermark consisting of multiple bits into the text generated by an LLM during its inference process.
+As previously discussed, we divide the text into segments, each dedicated to encoding a single bit.
+Accordingly, the embedding procedure can be conceptually divided into two steps:

-Note that what we are concerned about is step 1, segmentation, rather than embedding.
-After segmentation, we leverage the one-bit watermarking method \cite{kirchenbauer2023watermark} to embed each bit into the assigned segment.
+\textbf{Step 1.
+Segmentation:} Partition the generated text into segments, each segment corresponding to one watermark bit.